omarandstuff/desplega-api/README.md

 Extended local exec functionality.

 ### LocalStep
-Can be executed by a runner like an Stage object.
+Can be executed by a runner as a local command in the pipeline.

 ### Parser
 Parses deplega files and convert them into actual Pipelines, Stages and Steps objects.